civicrm/civicrm-dev-docs/docs/testing/continuous-integration.md

 ## Matrix Test Jobs

-The other type of Job that jenkins runs is what is desccribed as a "matrix" job.
+The other type of Job that jenkins runs is what is described as a "matrix" job.
 This is a much more extended version of the PR job and is usually run against multiple different webserver configurations.

 The main difference between the `CiviCRM-Core-Matrix` job and a PR test job is that it runs more upgrade tests than the `CiviCRM-Core-PR`.